 - Restricted Colors: Yellow, red and amber window tint films are not allowed by Washington law.

 - Certificates: Film manufacturers need to certify the film they sell in the state of Washington.
 Check with your dealer if they are using certified film.

 - Stickers: The sticker identifying the film installed and the installing entity must be placed on the driver’s door post.

 - Medical Exceptions: Washington allows medical exemptions for special tint.
 For more details about specific exemption term, consult your state law.

-Washington tint laws and regulations may be interpreted differently by local officials.
+Washington tinting laws and regulations may be interpreted differently by local officials.
 We recommend confirming this information with your local DMV or law enforcement authorities.